LucyMaber/aiocrossref/README.rst

 Crossref API Client
 -------------------

-Library with functions to iterate through the Crossref API.
+This library offers a set of functions designed for asynchronous interaction with the Crossref API, allowing for concurrent requests and more efficient data retrieval.

 .. image:: https://travis-ci.org/fabiobatalha/crossrefapi.svg?branch=master
     :target: https://travis-ci.org/fabiobatalha/crossrefapi